top of page

 -

-Vibration and friction: Small circular or vibratory movements, with the tips of fingers or thumb, particularly used near origins and insertions and bony attachments to induce a relaxing effect or to produce heat in the tissue, thereby altering the gel state of the ground substance.
+Vibration and friction: Small circular or vibratory movements, with the tips of fingers or thumb, mainly used near origins and insertions and bony attachments to induce a relaxing effect or to produce heat in the tissue, thereby altering the gel state of the ground substance.
 Vibration can also be achieved with mechanical devices with varying oscillation rates that may affect the tissue differently.

 -